 Do this to find a clogged fuel line:

 - Shut off the fuel flow using the fuel shut-off valve.
-If your model doesn’t have a valve, use hose pinch pliers to crimp the line to stop flow.
+If your model doesn’t have a valve, use hose pinch pliers to crimp the line to stop the flow.

 - Remove the end of the line furthest from the fuel tank and place it in a container placed lower than the fuel tank.
 This is because fuel cannot run uphill without the assistance of a fuel pump.